(Fair warning, long post but worth every word you read!)

 What Devices We Profile

-Way back when, I used to calibrate my 21″ Sony Trinitoron monitor and my friends used to think it was totally unnecessary.
-My Monaco Optix device later became one of X-Rite products since then, and almost all my photographer friends now calibrate and profile their monitors now.
+A long time ago, when I used to calibrate my 21″ Sony Trinitron monitor and my friends used to think it was totally unnecessary.
+My Monaco Optix device later became one of the X-Rite products since then, and almost all my photographer friends now calibrate and profile their monitors now.
 The necessity of display calibration is well understood.
 In the digital world colors are defined by numbers; how much red, green, and blue there is in the blue sky, or the green foliage.
 However, depending on the manual adjustment on monitors these colors may look off, not because the color of the sky is wrong but the way the monitor is displaying it may be wrong.
-Calibration and profiling removes this confusion and make sure that the blue sky is rendered with the right amount of red, green, and blue.
+Calibration and profiling remove this confusion and make sure that the blue sky is rendered with the right amount of red, green, and blue.
 So far, so good.

 So, we see the benefits, and a definite need to calibrate and profile some of the devices in our workflow, but the one that actually creates these images, our cameras are assumed to have “good enough” calibration and “Adobe Standard” profile is unquestioned.
 Yes, the sensor technology has made huge strides and they are very, very good.
 But, just as we cannot expect to share display profiles because each display is different, even from the same manufacturer, we should not expect that all cameras will respond to light the same way, even two copies of the same model.
 Thus, the need to profile each camera under some lighting conditions to that color translation from the sensor to the display will occur correctly.